Steve-Kirby/Steve-Kirby.github.io/index.md

 This reads a folder of images and produces a duplicate of the image with a watermark on top of the users choosing.
 The previous itteration of this programs' result is shown below in past projects.

+I have decided to work on improving this as I would like to get back into my amateur photography hobby also.

 ### Future ###